yassinemab/react-django-docker-template/README.md

 # react-django-docker-template
-Basic web development project for a react (typescript), django and docker tech stack.
-Contains containers for frontend/backend/database (mysql), basic auth system (frontend and backend), a container for dispatching jobs and a integrations for fontawesome icons, integrations for css frameworks sass and basic testing using jest.
-Also a config file for a formatter

-A premade redis queue for long task jobs that need to be queued.
-This will be ran in the docker container.
+Basic web development project for a React (typescript), Django and docker tech stack.Contains the following:
+- containers for frontend, backend, database(mysql) and redis.
+- Backend for basic authentication.
+- Frontend for basic authentication.
+- integrations for css frameworks sass and bootstrap.
+- React config file for formatting.
+- integrations for fontawesome icons.
+- Basic frontend testing using jest.
+- Basic backend testing using django tests
+- Django commands for changing app names and project name